donovanh/donovanh.github.com/_posts/2013-03-15-rotating-phone.markdown

 ---
 layout: post
 title: "Make a 3D iPhone with CSS"
-description: "Transformers.
-Headaches in disguise."
+description: "See how the pieces of an iPhone-style box come together in 3D using CSS."
 tags: [css]
 newstylesheet: "iphone"
 published: true